otmanewahdani/ft_containers/README.md

 # C++ Containers Library
-> A c++ Library that fully reimplements a few STL containers and components
+> A c++ Library that fully reimplements a few containers and components of the c++ standard library

 ## Table of Contents
 * [Overview](#overview)